 Thank you for continuing your work despite everything else, and for delivering dreams even to those who believe that Santa is the drunk guy in a baggy suit in front of the Walmart.

 Be safe, light speed,

 Right: Sticking with the theme here, this Frosted Forest candle by Dyptique.
 The fact that I can only buy three of this limited edition makes me want it even more.
 Something about a unicorn constellation and the smell of fir needles something something.
 This magical Frosted Forest candle'd better smell like I'm riding bareback on a unicorn in fresh powder snow.
 In the French Alps.
-With my bottle of St Germain.
+With a bottle of St Germain.

 Left: The Sara lamp by Bensimon is pretty damn expensive and is it really worth it?
 I think so!
 A cross between mushroom-inspired mid-century design and the Jetsons' home collection, it will look so fetching in my bedroom.

 Right: Awesome bag made with love by the awesome french sisters at Manufacture Pascal.
 They also happen to be my cousins.
 I'm not biased or anything, but their bags are the best-est. I can already see myself parading this one around.
-And in it, just peeking, would be my bottle of magical St Germain.
+And in it, just barely peeking, would be my bottle of St Germain.